 In February 1752 a notice was printed in Franklin’s newspaper asking people who were interested in subscribing to the terms and conditions of a new mutual fire insurance company to appear at the Court House in Philadelphia.
-The first meeting of the subscribers, which included many prominent citizens of the city, was held in March.
-Among other business was a decision to call the company “the Philadelphia Contributionship for the Insurance of Houses from Loss by Fire.”
+Among other business at its first meeting was a decision to call the company “the Philadelphia Contributionship for the Insurance of Houses from Loss by Fire.”
 The first policy was issued in June of that year.

 Soon, other mutual insurance companies were formed, followed by stock companies.
 The Insurance Company of North America (INA), the first U.S. stock insurance company, was founded in 1792.
 At first it sold only marine insurance but soon offered fire insurance as well and was the first company to insure both buildings and their contents.
 A few years later, in 1795, the first U.S. insurance agency opened in Charleston, South Carolina.
 Known as Davis & Reid, and later as the Vigilant Insurance Office, it advertised that it offered a choice of “underwriters,” entities that assumed the risk.

 As the population expanded and moved further away from the East Coast, where most insurers were based, the need for a formal distribution system grew.
 Companies created networks of agents, assigning them specific geographic areas, and set up branch offices managed by general agents, later known as “managing general agents,” or MGAs.
 Agents’ compensation changed from fees for applications to percentage commissions on premiums collected.